 With the understanding that hunger on college campuses is a serious and preventable problem, the Food Justice Project serves members of the UC Berkeley community who have been denied CalFresh benefits.
 Members will assist individuals in navigating the appeals process by providing direct client services in an intake interview system.
 As an organization that understands that food insecurity can be a sensitive issue, we are committed to training our members on how to serve clients using a trauma-informed model.
 We partner closely with the Basic Needs Center on campus and work together to provide resources to students who need help obtaining benefits.

-In addition to direct services, the Food Justice Project will also be focusing on several research projects on the topic of access to benefits for university communities.
-Members will have a chance to draft legal research memos relating to food justice.
-The Food Justice Project is committed to educating its members about a range of issues within food justice and we will be offering education related to the topic in addition to educational group outings.
+In addition to direct services, the Food Justice Project will also be focusing on several research projects on the topic of access to benefits for college students.
+Members will also have a chance to draft legal research memos on issues related to food justice.
+The Food Justice Project is committed to educating its members about a range of issues within food justice and how it relates to economic, environmental, and racial justice.

 Supervision: Students in FJP provide legal services under the supervision of attorneys from the East Bay Community Law Center.

 Time Commitment: 13-18 hours a semester, which includes trainings, meetings, and clinic hours.
 Meetings and drop-in clinic hours will occur Tuesday nights on a biweekly basis, and additional clinic hours will be subject to member availability.

 For more information, please contact the student leaders at firstname.lastname@example.org.